Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

-While the alloy composition is not crucial for the sensitivity, it is crucial for the thermodynamics.
-Here, we translate our results to a detection limit in terms of hydrogen pressure.
-To this end, we use the relationship between partial pressure of \ce{H2}, Au concentration, and H concentration established in Ref.~\citenum{RahLofFra21} by means of alloy cluster expansions, Monte Carlo simulations, and experimental data (see also \autoref{sfig:hydrogen-content-at-pressure}).
-We assume a fixed sensitivity as defined by the grey, dashed line in \autoref{fig:PdAuH-sensitivity}a (\unit[180]{nm/(H/(Pd+Au))}).
+Next, we translate our results to a detection limit in terms of hydrogen pressure.
+We assume a fixed optical sensitivity $\widetilde{S}$ as defined by the gray, dashed line in \autoref{fig:PdAuH-sensitivity}a (\unit[180]{nm/(H/(Pd+Au))}).
 We then explore the hydrogen pressure required to induce a certain \gls{lspr} peak shift (\autoref{fig:detection-limit}a).
-In stable, experimental setups, a peak shift of \unit[0.1]{nm} or less can be fairly easily detected.
-This implies that the detection limit is well below \unit[1]{mbar} (green line in \autoref{fig:detection-limit}a), which is approximately the target (\unit[1,000]{ppm}) set by the US \gls{doe} for hydrogen sensors \cite{DoE15} (dashed, grey line in \autoref{fig:detection-limit}a).
-This is true regardless of Au content within the concentration interval studied here.
+In stable, experimental setups, a peak shift of \unit[0.1]{nm} or less can be detected fairly easily.
+This implies that the detection limit is well below \unit[1]{mbar} (green line in \autoref{fig:detection-limit}a), which is approximately the target (\unit[1,000]{ppm}) set by the US \gls{doe} for hydrogen sensors \cite{DoE15} (dashed, gray line in \autoref{fig:detection-limit}a).
+This is true regardless of Au content in the concentration interval studied here.
 Under more challenging circumstances, however, it cannot be ruled out that a more significant peak shift is required to obtain a reliable signal.
 With a \unit[1]{nm} peak shift (orange line), nanodisks of pure Pd do not meet the US \gls{doe} target, and at \unit[10]{nm} (blue line), the target cannot be met at all.